mborgerson/gdbstub/README.md

 Porting
 -------
 This was developed for x86 systems, but it's fairly modular.
-With a little effort, it should be easily ported to other platforms.
+With a little effort, it can be easily ported to other platforms.
 You will need to modify `gdbstub_sys.h` and `gdbstub_sys.c` to fit your platform's needs accordingly.

 Building